webmandman/duocfml-coldbox-example/README.md

 1. git clone https://github.com/webmandman/duocfml-coldbox-example
 2. cd duocfml-coldbox-example
 3. create .env file with all required environment variables, see .env.example
-    - duo_clientid
+    - duo_clientid (get from your application settings @duosecurity.com)
-    - duo_clientsecret
+    - duo_clientsecret (get from your application settings @duosecurity.com)
-    - duo_apihostname
+    - duo_apihostname (get from your application settings @duosecurity.com)
-    - duo_authredirecturi
+    - duo_authredirecturi (this is the url duo will redirect back to your application)
 6. box install
 7. box server start